 It is convenient to define The formulas (\ref{ondo}) obviously reduce to the bosonic gluing relation $xy=q$ if we set the odd coordinates $\theta,\psi$ to zero and identify $q=q_\NS$.
 Eqn. (\ref{ondo}) defines a super Riemann surface, since the transformation from $x|\theta$ to $y|\psi$ is superconformal.
 One may verify this by showing that $D_\theta=(y/\varepsilon)D_\psi$, where as usual $D_\theta=\partial_\theta+\theta\partial_x$, $D_\psi=\partial_\psi+\psi\partial_y$.
 Alternatively, one may verify the superconformal nature of the mapping from $x|\theta$ to $y|\psi$ in a dual fashion by showing that $\d x-\theta\d\theta$ (whose kernel is generated by $D_\theta$) is a multiple of $\d y-\psi\d\psi$ (whose kernel is generated by $D_\psi$):

 The super Riemann surface $\Sigma$ described by eqn. (\ref{ondo}) is smooth as long as $\varepsilon\not=0$, but it is singular when $\varepsilon$ vanishes.
 The Deligne-Mumford compactification of $\MM$ is achieved precisely by allowing this kind of singularity, as well as an analogous Ramond degeneration that we describe shortly.
 As long as $\varepsilon\not=0$, $\Sigma$ can be identified with the NS supertube (\ref{zomy}) via $x=e^\varrho$, $\theta=e^{\varrho/2}\zeta$, $y=- \varepsilon^2 e^{-\varrho}$, $\psi=-\varepsilon e^{-\varrho/2}\zeta$.
 Just as in the bosonic case, we regard $\Sigma$ as a local description of part of a compact super Riemann surface, valid for example for $|x|$, $|y|<1$.
-The length of the supertube is then $\tau=-\ln |q|^{-1}$, as in the bosonic case.
+The length of the supertube is then $\tau=-\ln |q_\NS|^{-1}$, as in the bosonic case.